-Hartikainen has studied classical clarinet playing and jazz saxophone and is currently finishing her master’s degree in the folk music department of the Sibelius Academy of the University of the Arts, Helsinki.
-Within her folk music studies Hartikainen has especially researched the ancient styles of improvisation and the aesthetics of repetitiveness.
-Hartikainen is also keen on experimental usage of live electronics; in her master’s project she examines resonance and overtones in the means of electroacoustic improvisation.
-The concert, an experiment on the concepts of sound installation and ambient music gig, will take place in Black Box of Musiikkitalo, Helsinki during spring 2022.
+Hartikainen has studied classical clarinet playing and jazz saxophone and graduated as a master of folk music from Sibelius Academy of the University of the Arts, Helsinki.
+Within their folk music studies Hartikainen has especially researched the ancient styles of improvisation and the aesthetics of repetitiveness.

 Aoide uses both archaic and modern instruments to bring traditional Finnish melodies to the present day and via improvisation forms music that is at the same time ancient and new, soft and fierce, still and constantly evolving.
 In summer 2018 in Kaustinen Folk Music Festival Aoide won a nationwide ’Konsta Jylhä competition’ held by the Finnish Folk Music Institute and was greatly acclaimed for their incomparable musicianship, deep understanding of Finnish archaic music and passionate performances.
 Record company Helmi Levyt released Aoide’s debut album in November 2020.